viralfoundation/Technical-Whitepaper-LaTeX/README.md

 **Audio Emoji**

 This is a short feature where all the emoji's in Viral if touched will give a **short sound of the emoji**.
-This will be accessible on chats \& comments section of a post.
+This will be accessible on chats and comments section of a post.

 **Interest Based Recommendation**

 To make the viral platform more user-friendly interest-based recommendations are utilized.
 We have numerous ways to fetch interest from a user **without collecting data on a centralized server**, a few of them are

-- Like \&amp; Dislike
+- Like and Dislike
 - Hashtag Follows
 - Search-Based Interests
 - Based on Activity